 Tourists are easy targets for scams everywhere in the world, and so it is in Prague.
-If you know in which particular situation you might be affected and you learn how to protect yourself, your peace of mind while travelling will be satisfied.
-As a tourist to Prague, the most common scam subjects are: taxi, restaurant bill and money exchange (read article where to get good exchange rate).
+If you know in which particular situation, you might be affected and learn how to protect yourself, your peace of mind while travelling will be satisfied.
+As a tourist to Prague, the most common scam subjects are taxi, restaurant bill and money exchange (read the article where to get a good exchange rate).
 Here we list the most common scams in Prague.

 Scams in Prague Restaurants

 The most common scam is charging for additional extras like sauces, bread, rolls or pretzels on the table.
-Usually the menu will state that the price excludes charges for bread, but somewhere where it is hard to see.
+Usually, the menu will state that the price excludes charges for bread, but it is hard to see where.
 The simple solution is if you don’t want to pay for those items, then ask staff to take them away.
-Even if you don’t eat it and if it’s on the table then you are obliged to pay.
+Even if you don’t eat it and if it’s on the table, you must pay.
 This is usually not an issue in top restaurants.

 Prague Taxi Scams

-Apart from common practices of a cabbie asking you for a high price, there are also some practices which might be hard to recognise.
-For example, a fast taxi meter – the taxi tariff looks ok but, when you check the mileage travelled and the total fare charged it is not correct.
+Apart from common practices of a cabbie asking you for a high price, some practices might be hard to recognise.
+For example, a fast taxi meter – the taxi tariff looks ok but, when you check the mileage travelled and the total fare charged, it is not correct.
 This means that the driver is using a crooked adjusted taxi meter which charges more than it should.
-So, for that reason always check what should be the approximate taxi fare in advance.
+So, for that reason, always check what should be the approximate taxi fare in advance.

-Wrong tariff – the mileage travelled by the taxi appears to be OK but the price is highly inflated.
+Wrong tariff – the mileage travelled by taxi appears to be OK, but the price is highly inflated.
 Often this is inflated by a “luggage tariff” or a “tariff outside of city district”.
 The driver will probably have a good explanation.
-For example, taxi drivers working for a certain company set different tariffs, some lower and some higher (for example when you call a taxi over the phone they use a cheaper tariff compared to the tariff if you took a taxi off the road etc.).
+For example, taxi drivers working for a certain company set different tariffs, some lower and some higher (for example, when you call a taxi over the phone, they use a cheaper tariff than the tariff if you took a taxi off the road etc.).

-Change – drivers will say that they are sorry but they do not have small change to give you – they consider it as a tip.
-Or they will give you change in a wrong currency hoping you do not know what local bills look like.
+Change – drivers will say that they are sorry, but they do not have a small change to give you – they consider it a tip.
+Or they will give you change in the wrong currency, hoping you do not know what local bills look like.

 Another practice is the so-called “scenic route“.
-The taxi tariff and distance are fine for the journey but you went a lot further than necessary as the driver intentionally used a longer route in order to make you pay more.
+The taxi tariff and distance are fine for the journey, but you went a lot further than necessary as the driver intentionally used a longer route to make you pay more.

-We have also received emails that some drivers took clients to the wrong hotel, which may or may not have been intentional, but in all cases the customer had to pay more.
-So provide the location, not just the name of the hotel, as there are quite a lot of hotel brands with the same name but a few locations etc.
+We have also received emails that some drivers took clients to the wrong hotel, which may or may not have been intentional, but the customer had to pay more in all cases.
+To provide the location, not just the name of the hotel, as there are quite a lot of hotel brands with the same name but a few locations etc.